SiemensIndustrialEdgeITA/edge-postgresql/README.md

 | Production_BadPieces	| Discarded pieces counter              |	Production.BadPieces	|     Dint | Read          |
 | Production_MachSpeed	| Production speed in pieces/min. |	Production.MachSpeed  |	    Real | Read&Write    |

-The result of data source and tags configuration within S7 Connector application is shown in the image below, displaying the `Data Connections` section of the Industrial Edge Management system:
+The result of data source and tags configuration within S7 Connector application is shown in the image below, displaying the `Data Connections` section of the Industrial Edge Management system.

 ![app-example-s7-add-tags](docs/app-example-s7-add-tags.png)

-In Bulk Publish mode, when S7 Connector performs a data reading, only one MQTT topic is used where all the variables that have undergone a change of value in the configured cycle time are published (*CyclicOnChange* mode).
+In Bulk Publish mode, when S7 Connector performs a data reading, only one MQTT topic is used.
+On this topic will be published all the variables that have undergone a change of value in the configured cycle time (*CyclicOnChange* mode).

 The data read from the configured variables will then be available through the SIMATIC IE Databus application using the MQTT topic dedicated to the configured datasource (`1516_S7PLUS` in this example), which will cyclically emit a JSON message containing the `vals` property: an array with all the properties of the variables read.